 These agreements are also difficult to enforce.
 If the surrogate changes her mind and refuses to continue with the pregnancy, can she be forced to go through with it?
 Similarly, it may not be morally right to wrench the child away from the surrogate if she refuses to hand over the child after birth.
 In another scenario, it may not be in the best interest of the child to force the intended parents to accept responsibility of the child if they refuse to accept it, irrespective of their grounds for refusal.
 Further, the object of the contract is a human child, a situation that is ethically problematic, legally questionable and morally repugnant.

-For these reasons, surrogacy contracts are unconscionable and unenforceable and would fall apart if tested by law.
+For these reasons, surrogacy contracts are unconscionable and unenforceable, and would fall apart if tested by law.
 A tripartite understanding is the best one can expect, with signed consent of all parties involved: the surrogate, the clinic and the intended parent.
 An agreement of this kind can be recommended, as long as all parties understand its legal limitations.
 It could describe roles and obligations, possible limitations to autonomy of parties, as well as compensations and expenses, bringing transparency and information into the arrangement.

 Given the limited awareness, empowerment and education of women in this country, and the lack of clear understanding about the limits of the law in these contentious areas, there is need for caution in navigating this landscape.